-Miranda soon started managing Randy and the two worked together at Dallas Championship Wrestling, Texoma Pro, and Heros of Wrestling, which were all located in North Texas.
+Miranda soon started managing Randy and the two worked together at Dallas Championship Wrestling, Texoma Pro, and Heros of Wrestling, which was all located in North Texas.
 Wrestling wasn’t just something to get out of the house for it also was a way to make a little extra money too.

 “I was giving a spot where I got to punch somebody and after that, I wanted to do it all,” Gordy said.

 Miranda’s enthusiasm and determination for the sport have already had her wrestling in places like Texas, Tennessee, Georgia, throughout the Midwest, and it even took her to Japan.
 In August of 2020, she scored a win over Jazz and captured the Women’s SWE Fury Title, a promotion that is growing in popularity based out of Texas.

 The young lady who calls Badstreet U.S.A. her home address, just like her father and his counterparts did, is fortunate to have many experienced coaches who invest in her training.
 People like Ember Moon, Night Davis, Tom Howard, and her boyfriend Kraig Kessman, who wrestles under the name Niles Plonk, are her mentors and teachers.

 “I think they have all brought something very different to the table for me, because of the different styles that they have,” Gordy said.
 “It also helps to know when to utilize all of the different styles and I’m learning that.”